-Apple’s iOS 14.1 update could have a huge impact on your iPhone’s performance.
-While some of you should install the milestone upgrade, others are better off waiting to move up from iOS 14.0.1, iOS 14.0 or iOS 13.
+Apple’s iOS 14.4.2 update could have a huge impact on your iPhone’s performance.
+While some of you should install the software right now, others might be better off waiting.

-iOS 14.1 is available to download right now.
-The firmware is compatible with the iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, and the iPhone SE 2.
-It’s also on board the iPhone 12 and iPhone 12 Pro.
+The company’s released another point upgrade and the iOS 14.4.2 update is available to download right now if you own an iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, iPhone SE 2, iPhone 12 mini, iPhone 12, iPhone 12 Pro, or iPhone 12 Pro Max.

-The iOS 14.1 update requires a large download.
-It’s 400+MB for iPhone owners moving their device up from iOS 14.0.1.
+The iOS 14.4.2 update requires a fairly small download.
+It’s around 200MB for iPhone owners moving up from iOS 14.4.1.
 It will be larger for those of you moving up from older versions of iOS.
 That’s because the features and fixes from the updates you skipped are baked in.

-You can’t downgrade back to iOS 14.0 or iOS 13 either.
-This means that those of you having a great experience on iOS 14.0.1, iOS 14.0, and iOS 13 need to approach iOS 14.1 with caution.
-Once you make the move, there’s no going back.
+That means that those of you having a great experience on iOS 14.4.1 and below should approach iOS 14.4.2 with caution.
+Once you make the move, there’s no getting back.

-If you’re currently debating a move to iOS 14.1, allow us to walk you through the best reasons to install the software today and the best reasons to hang around on iOS 14.0.1, iOS 14.0, or iOS 13 for a little bit longer.
+If you’re currently debating a move to iOS 14.4.2, allow us to walk you through the best reasons to install the software today and the best reasons to hang around on your current version of iOS for a little bit longer.

 In addition to those patches, iOS 14 comes with some security and privacy upgrades including improvements to Home/HomeKit and Safari.